cdig/cd-module/README.md

 Open `source/scripts.coffee`.
 Normally this file is just full of `# @codekit-wiggles` statements and comments.
 If you have any actual CoffeeScript code in here, you need to keep that stuff, and delete everything else (all the `# @codekit-bumblebum` statements and comments.)
 If there's no actual code, just delete the file.

+Finally, delete `libs.js`.
+Who needs libs when you have eight limbs?

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/onward.jpg)

 ### Chapter Two